Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 ```

-If you do, then congrats!
-Click "Allow", and you are now connected to your room.
-You can verify that you are connected by opening the room URL in a different tab.
-You should see a "Guest" user, which is the participant joining from the SDK.&#x20;
+Click "Join room", and you're connected!
+You can verify this by opening the room URL in a different tab - you should see a "Guest" user, which is the participant joining from the SDK.

 ### Rendering your own video cell